zira-dev/zira/README.md

 ## API reference

 ### Add reading

-Use this one to add device readings manually.
+Use this one to add data-source readings manually.

 ```
 POST /zira-public/reading HTTP/1.1